cfjedimaster/raymondcamden2018/_posts/2009/11/28/2009-11-28-Framework-One.md

 &lt;/cffunction&gt;
 </code>

 I originally wanted to build the blog.default method in my service.
 I didn't like using "default" as a name since the real action was to list, but I was going to get over it.
 However - in a script based CFC, default is a reserved word.
 So, this gave me a good excuse to use a 'proper' name for the method in the service.
 I still wanted default as, well, my default action, so I used the controller method here to simply act as proxy.
-On reflection, I'd probably change the FW/1 setting for "defaultItem" to specify "list" instead.<p><a href='enclosures/C%3A%5Chosts%5C2009%2Ecoldfusionjedi%2Ecom%5Cenclosures%2Ffwtest%2Ezip'>Download attached file.</a></p>
+On reflection, I'd probably change the FW/1 setting for "defaultItem" to specify "list" instead.<p><a href='enclosures/C{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5C2009%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2Ffwtest%{% endraw %}2Ezip'>Download attached file.</a></p>